GoogleChrome/web.dev/src/site/content/en/blog/virtualkeyboard/index.md

 Traditionally, browsers have dealt with this challenge on their own, but more complex applications may require more control over the browser's behavior.
-Examples include multi-screen mobile devices where the traditional approach results in "wasted" screen real estate if the virtual keyboard is displayed on just one screen segment, but where the available viewport is shrunk on both screens nonetheless.
+Examples include multi-screen mobile devices where the traditional approach would result in "wasted" screen real estate if the virtual keyboard is displayed on just one screen segment, but where the available viewport is shrunk on both screens nonetheless.
+The image below shows how the VirtualKeyboard API could be used to optimize the layout of the document dynamically to compensate for the virtual keyboard's presence.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/RHEvtaZIcCCgoWuS5c3Z.png", alt="The traditional approach results in \"wasted\" screen real estate if the virtual keyboard is displayed on just one screen segment of a multi-screen device, but where the available viewport is shrunk on both screens nonetheless.", width="800", height="301" %}

-This is where the VirtualKeyboard API comes in.
+Situations like this is where the VirtualKeyboard API comes in.
 It consists of three parts:

 - The `VirtualKeyboard` interface on the `navigator` object for programmatic access to the virtual keyboard from JavaScript.